1968 European Cup Winners' Cup final

 The 1968 European Cup Winners' Cup Final was the final football match of the 1967–68 European Cup Winners' Cup and the eighth European Cup Winners' Cup final.
-It was contested between Milan of Italy and Hamburg of West Germany, and was held at Feijenoord Stadion in Rotterdam, Netherlands.
+It was contested between Hamburg of West Germany and Milan of Italy, and was held at Feijenoord Stadion in Rotterdam, Netherlands.
 Milan won the match 2-0 thanks to two goals by Kurt Hamrin.